- Propulsion: Electric N/AL

 BMW's most important car in recent history, the i3 is a compact city car powered by an all-electric drivetrain.
-It is the product of several decades of research in the field of electric mobility and the first member of BMW's new i sub-brand.
+It is the product of several decades of research in the field of electric mobility and the first member of BMW's i sub-brand.

 BMW took the extensive - and expensive - route of developing an all-new platform and architecture instead of basing the i3 on a production model.
 As a result, there are none of the compromises typically associated with EVs born out of a gas-powered car.